astampoulis/makam-paper-funpearl/makamcode/10-summary.md

   `bindmany` has never been shown as a reusable datatype that \lamprolog makes possible.
 We have made use of GADTs to encode some of these binding structures precisely, which we show are supported in \lamprolog through ad-hoc polymorphism.
 This we believe is a novel usage for this
   \lamprolog feature.
-Our binding constructions should be replicable in the standard λProlog/Teyjus implementation \citep{teyjus-main-reference} and in ELPI \citep{elpi-main-reference}.
+Our binding constructions should be replicable in other λProlog implementations like Teyjus \citep{teyjus-main-reference,teyjus-2-implementation} and in ELPI \citep{elpi-main-reference}.

 - We defined a generic predicate to perform structural recursion using a very concise definition.
 It allows us to define structurally recursive predicates that only explicitly list out the important cases, in what we believe is a novel encoding for the \lamprolog setting.
 Any new definitions, such as constructors or datatypes we introduce later, do not need any special provision to be covered by the same predicates.
-They depend on a number of reflective predicates, which are available in other Prolog dialects; however, we are not aware of a published example that makes use of them in the \lamprolog setting.
+They depend on a number of reflective predicates, most of which are available in other Prolog and \lamprolog dialects.
   These predicates are used to reflect on the structure of Makam terms and to get the list of local assumptions; for the most part, their use is limited to predicates that would be part of the standard library, not in user code.